openjournals/gh-action-repo-checks/README.md

 The action accepts the following inputs:

 - **issue_id**: Required.
-The review issue id of the submission for the paper.
+The id of the review issue for the submission.
 - **repository_url**: Required.
-The repository URL of the submission containing the software and the paper file.
+The repository URL containing the software and the paper file.
 - **branch**: Optional.
 Git branch where the paper is located.

 ### ENV